gailzmicrosoft/SampleDataPrep/sample_data/StreetName_TelephoneNumber_Emails.md

-## Guidelines for sample street addresses and telephone numbers for sample data generation
+## Guidelines for sample street addresses, telephone numbers, and emails for sample data generation